-Your net worth is a simple measure of where you stand financially.
+Your net worth is a simple measurement of where you stand financially.
 It’s one of the most important metrics we have, and more indicative of your financial position than how much money you make.
 Yet, most of us don’t take the time to calculate our own net worth, or know how to calculate your net worth.

 Calculating your net worth is a simple process.
 It’s easy math, you just need to have some accurate information on your current assets and liabilities.
 You can use a calculator or a free app like Personal Capital to calculate it for you, but it’s helpful to know how to do it even if you’re using a tool for help.